Manufacture of wooden houses

 Buhnici house

 Round wooden houses.
-In the north of the country, there are builders of Canadian-made roundwood houses.
-The logs are assembled by cherting, without metal fittings.
+In the north of the country there are builders of round log houses made on the Canadian system.
+The logs are assembled by chinking, without metal fittings.
 The logs are machined at the ends to fit together perfectly.
 Natural insulation is placed in the joint area so that the house is perfectly insulated.
-The logs are stripped of their bark by hydraulic processing, not by chipping, so that the wood remains perfectly smooth.
+The logs are cleaned of their bark by hydraulic processing, not by sawing, so that the wood remains perfectly smooth.
 Such houses are made at Log Home from Vatra Dornei or Poiana Construct House in Poiana Stampei.

 wooden houses